AI Glossary

 Step 5: Optimization and Scaling

 Many businesses use automation and AI tools to improve efficiency.
-These systems can:
+These systems can analyze call performance, optimize timing and targeting, and scale outreach without increasing manual effort.

 Applications of Outbound Calling